dataeducator/student_academic_success/README.md

 - Age at enrollment: 0.015020568606347337
 ***
 ## Conclusion
 The feature importances from the Random Forest model and the coefficients from the Logistic Regression model both highlight the significant role of curricular units in the 2nd semester in predicting academic failure.
-Students who have more approved units in the 2nd semester demonstrate a higher likelihood of academic success.
-To effectively reduce the rate of academic failure, the student success team from the Instituto Politécnico de Portalegre should focus on supporting and guiding students to pass more units in the 2nd semester.
+Students with more approved units in the 2nd semester demonstrate a higher likelihood of academic success.
+To effectively reduce the academic failure rate, the student success team from the Instituto Politécnico de Portalegre should focus on supporting and guiding students to pass more units in the 2nd semester.

 The Logistic Regression model emphasizes the importance of being up-to-date with tuition fees as a crucial factor in predicting academic success.
 Although it may not be among the top 5 feature importances for Random Forest, timely tuition fee payments are still relevant.
 To mitigate academic failure, the student success team should implement strategies to ensure students stay on top of their tuition fee payments, such as providing clear payment reminders and offering financial assistance when needed.

 Both models underscore the significance of performance-related features, including grades and evaluations in the 1st and 2nd semesters.
 Students who excel in these evaluations demonstrate a higher likelihood of academic success.
-To reduce academic failure, the student success team should closely monitor early academic performance and provide additional support or interventions to students who may be struggling in their evaluations or obtaining low grades.
+To reduce academic failure, the student success team should closely monitor early academic performance and provide additional support or interventions to students struggling in their evaluations or obtaining low grades.

 In light of these insights, I recommend the student success team from the Instituto Politécnico de Portalegre adopt a multifaceted approach.
 By combining academic support, monitoring tuition fee payments, and providing early interventions based on performance, the team can effectively promote student success and improve overall student outcomes.
 Leveraging data-driven insights, the student success team can tailor their efforts and allocate resources strategically to support students better and foster a culture of academic achievement.
 ## Insights